 You and your brother get along great.
-Plus he’s so smart.
+Plus, he’s so smart.
 You share the same values.
-(I mean you grew up together, right?)
+(I mean, you grew up together, right?)
 Plus, he needs a job — what could go wrong if you hired him?

 Maybe you’re right.
-Hiring friends and family could be okay in some situation.
+Hiring friends and family could be okay in some situations.
 But in my 14+ years advising small businesses, I’ve seen more than a few that ended miserably.
 They all followed a pattern like this:

 Step 1: Everything is fantastic.
 We are so excited to be working together.

-Step 2: It’s clear that your new employee doesn’t really know what they are doing; but no worries, that’s what training is for!
+Step 2: It’s clear that your new employee doesn’t really know what they are doing, but no worries, that’s what training is for!

 Step 3: There is some sort of personal crisis… It doesn’t matter what it is, but they need some extra time off.
 You know your brother/daughter/best friend isn’t taking advantage of you.
 You give them extra time off.